Nauris Puntulis

 Nauris Puntulis (born 17 July 1961) is a Latvian singer and politician.
 From July 8, 2019 to September 15, 2023, he served as the Minister of Culture in the Kariņš cabinet.
 He is affiliated with the National Alliance party.
 He was appointed for his second term as Culture Minister in 2022.
 His term ceased when the Second Kariņš cabinet fell.
+On 28 May 2026, he was again appointed Minister of Culture.